LAStools/LAStools/bin/gdal_README.md

 ## Installing the GDAL Library

-To use the GDAL library in LAStools, it must be installed on your system (possibly via QGIS or OSGeo4W).
+To use the GDAL library in LAStools, it must be installed on your system (possibly via QGIS or OSGeo4W or Conda).
 Please note: This software requires GDAL version 3.0 or later.
-If the GDAL library is not already installed, here are several methods to install it:
+If the GDAL library is not already installed, here are several methods to install it (We recommend using the default standard installation paths):

 ### Package Managers

+- **OSGeo4W**: Use this **Windows-specific** package manager to install GDAL.
+ 1. Download [OSGeo4W setup] - *https://trac.osgeo.org/osgeo4w/*
+ 2. Start the installer 'osgeo4w-setup.exe' and select mode: Advanced Install
+ 3. In the package selection window: 'Commandline_Utilities -> gdal' or search for gdal using the search bar and select it.
+ 4. Finish installation

-- **Conda**: Install GDAL with the following command:
+- **Conda**: Use this **Cross-Platform** package manager to install GDAL with the following command:
   ```
   conda install -c conda-forge gdal
   ```